The Common Black College Application: Step-by-Step Guide

 Once you visit the official webpage, it prompts you to either start your application, log in to your application or create an account.

-To cut down the high cost of application fees, many students now opt for the CBCA.
-And over 97% of them get at least one acceptance letter.
+Many students now opt for the CBCA to reduce the high application fees.
+Over 97% of them get at least one acceptance letter.

 Applicants who complete applications on Black Common Application have it sent across 65 institutions.
 If you do that yourself, you will understand how tedious it can be.
 So, CBCA is legit and not a scam yet.

-The Common Black College Application is an affordable college application that can apply to multiple HBCUs across the country – all at once.
+The Common Black College Application is an affordable college application that allows students to apply to multiple HBCUs across the country—all at once.

-Chad Johnson, unsure which college he wanted to attend, applied through the CBCA.
-Johnson, Freshman at Fort Valley State University in Georgia.
-He narrates how he was offered more than $1.3 million in scholarships from the colleges he applied to using the app.
+Chad Johnson, a freshman at Fort Valley State University in Georgia, was unsure which college he wanted to attend.
+He applied through the CBCA and narrated how he was offered more than $1.3 million in scholarships from the colleges he applied to use the app.

 Who is Eligible to Use the Common Black College Application?